 Lunch and snacks are also provided for all day campers

 As mentioned above, the costs of three meals a day and two snack breaks are included in the camp fees so there is no need to provide pocket money for extra food or drinks.
 You are welcome to do so but we suggest you use your own discretion - in our experience some of the campers if given sufficient money will try to replace their main meals with junk food rather than supplement them!
-There is a shop that is open in the morning that stocks commonly needed personal items as well as snacks.
+There is sometimes a shop that is open in the mornings that stocks commonly needed personal items as well as snacks but it is not always open all weeks of camps.
 For campers staying during the bridge weekend we will also cover the cost of the standard food and snacks as above, as well as any day trips but we leave it to your discretion if you wish to provide any extra additional pocket money - we would suggest this is limited to £20 or £30 maximum.
 Please note that Euros are not accepted currency in England.

 If you wish a senior camper (aged 13+) to have access to their own debit card, there is a machine available on campus.
 Please note that it charges a £2 fee per withdrawal.